idylliq/Coding_Exemplified/README.md

 This project aims to clean the World Macroeconomic Outlook dataset and make it ready for analysis.
 The dataset contains macroeconomic indicators of various countries, and it is available on the International Monetary Fund's website.
 The cleaned dataset can be used to conduct a wide range of analyses, such as trend analysis, forecasting, and modeling.

 ## Dataset
 The World Macroeconomic Outlook dataset contains data on several macroeconomic indicators, such as GDP, inflation, unemployment, and trade balance, for various countries.
 The dataset is available in CSV format and can be downloaded from the IMF's website.
+In the repository it has been added as`WEOOCT2022.CSV`.

 ## Cleaning Process
 The cleaning process involved several steps, including: